Cordilleran ice sheet: Refugia

 At its western end it is currently understood that several small glacial refugia existed during the last glacial maximum below present sea level in the now-submerged Hecate Strait and on the Brooks Peninsula in northern Vancouver Island.
 However, evidence of ice-free refugia above present sea level north of the Olympic Peninsula has been refuted by genetic and geological studies since the middle 1990s.

 Thawing

-Unlike the Laurentide Ice Sheet, which is believed to have taken as much as eleven thousand years to fully melt, it is believed the Cordilleran ice sheet, except for areas that remain glaciated today, melted very quickly, probably in four thousand years or less.
-This rapid melting caused such floods as the overflow of Lake Missoula and shaped the topography of the extremely fertile Inland Empire of Eastern Washington.
+Unlike the Laurentide Ice Sheet, which may have taken as many as eleven thousand years to fully melt, the Cordilleran ice sheet melted very quickly, probably in four thousand years or less.
+This rapid melting caused floods such as the overflow of Lake Missoula and shaped the topography of the fertile Inland Empire of Eastern Washington.
+Further north, the Cordilleran is responsible for a large number of glacial landforms scattered across the west of Canada.
+The rate of thawing has also played a significant role in research surrounding early human migration into the American continents.

-Sea levels during glaciation

-Because of the weight of the ice, the mainland of northwest North America was so depressed that sea levels at the Last Glacial Maximum were over a hundred metres higher than they are today (measured by the level of bedrock).